 With most projects being broken down into smaller bits of work that can be handled by and assigned to one engineer, it can be useful to measure how many of those pieces of work are being completed over time versus the number that have been created (resolution rate) over time.
 Many teams use a common framework where an “issue” is a basic unit of work, a group of issues is an epic, a group of epics is an initiative, and so forth.
 In that terminology, measuring issue, epic, or initiative resolution rate gives a sense for how well your team is handling the work being assigned to them, how fast they can generally complete this work, and whether changes need to be made.

 It’s important to recognize that tasks are not a standard size.
 Some issues will take a day to resolve, while others will take two weeks simply due to their scope.
 That’s why we suggest measuring the resolution rate, and monitoring it over time to identify trends.
 By understanding how your resolution rate is trending you can be quicker to respond to problems that arise in the development process, and measure changes in efficiency when making changes.

-The metrics discussed here do not represent an exhaustive list of KPIs to track, but if you can track all these, you’ll be well on your way with the data you need to provide continuous value to your customers and your company.
+The metrics discussed here do not represent an exhaustive list of engineering process KPIs to track, but if you can track all these, you’ll be well on your way with the data you need to provide continuous value to your customers and your company.
 In our next post, we’ll look at KPIs for tracking and forecasting deliverables.